 There are IT asset disposition companies who have security requirements and standards in place for handling warehousing and transportation of goods to protect the data stored but regardless, it is always recommended to take extra precautions to ensure the security of your information prior to handing over your personal or corporate devices.

 For companies holding highly-sensitive data, there are on-site services available where items can be physically destroyed before leaving your office.
 This is recommended when dealing with large quantities of media storage devices because it can be done efficiently and will leave you with the opportunity to not only view the destruction, but also know it is being managed in accordance with applicable standards and regulations.
-You will most likely receive the documentation proving the service was completed as well, which can help when dealing with compliance audits in addition.
+You will most likely receive the documentation proving the service was completed as well, which will help when dealing with compliance audits.

 Once material is received at the recycling facility, what happens to it?

-Upon arrival, electronics are weighed, verified, entered in a tracking system and tested for reuse, resale or recycling.
+Upon arrival electronics are weighed, verified, entered in a tracking system, and tested for reuse, resale or recycling.
 Materials can arrive in various mixes, shapes and sizes.
 Sometimes they arrive in their original packaging and other times facilities receive only separated component parts.
-It is then left for the IT asset disposition vendor to manually sort through and manage each item individually to ensure maximum value recovery.
+It is then left to the IT asset disposition vendor to manually sort through and manage each item individually to ensure maximum value recovery.

 Why can’t all items be shredded?
 Why do they need to be inspected first?